ReeceGoding/Frustration-One-Year-With-R/README.md

     `length()` is just the easiest example to show.

 -   Did you notice that I lied about data frames?
-The careful reader will notice that, because they have the real `data.frame` class, data frames don’t have any implicit classes.
+The careful reader will notice that due to having the real `data.frame` class, data frames don’t have any implicit classes.
 That’s a thing, by the way, having a real class means not having implicit classes.

     ``` r
     attr(mtcars, "class")